angular/closure-demo/README.md

 Requires Node >= 6.x since the `ngc` tool (and its deps) are now shipped as ES6 as well.

+Requires Java installed to run the Closure Compiler.
+We recommend installing http://zulu.org/download-dev/.

 ## RxJS distros
 Angular depends on RxJS and the size of the bundle depends on how well we can tree-shake Rx operators.